 And an old pilgrim route goes through the town.
 This is the Via Regia, the historic road from Kraków to Pilzno, and a part of the Way of St James, the network of routes that took pilgrims to Santiago de Compostela, the shrine of St James in northern Spain.
 These pilgrimages go back to the 9th century; it seems that Tarnów has always been outward looking, even when it was privately owned.

 Looking for a place to stay in Kraków?
-Book here with Booking.com
+Check out the recommendations on Booking.com